 Once you’re all set, take a look at the list of adorable easter crafts and pick out which craft you want to try out first.

 This paper plate lacing craft is perfect for kids who are working on their fine motor skills.
 And is a great way to get your older kids involved as well.
 Simply have your older children help with the setup and hole punching.
 Plus you can get even more creative by using bright neon colors.

 These adorable bunny nose masks will make for a picture-perfect Easter.
 Craft some for the whole family, grab your camera and get ready for some super fun photos.
 This doesn’t require a ton of supplies but the instructions do call for a glue gun so your kiddos will need some help crafting this one.

 This is one of the perfect easter crafts for a preschool playdate.
 It’s just messy enough to keep the kiddos entertained while being a breeze to clean up.
 You can either use one large sheet of paper for everyone to share or have individual pieces so the kids can take them home.
 And the kids will look super cute painting together in these preschool paint smocks.

 4. Easter Bunny Wreath

 An Easter Bunny Wreath is a great project for siblings.
 Each child can paint their own egg and then they can be combined to make a family wreath for the holiday.
-Also, by combining everyone’s eggs onto one wreath, you are able to cut down on the amount of crafts and don’t have to worry about where you’re going to display them all.
-Instead, this wreath can be hung on the wall, fridge or even your front door.
+Also, by combining everyone’s eggs onto one wreath, you are able to cut down on the number of crafts and don’t have to worry about where you’re going to display them all.
+Instead, this wreath can be hung on the wall, fridge, or even your front door.

 5. Paint Filled Eggs

 Looking for some outdoor fun this Easter?
-Well look no further, these paint filled eggs are the perfect outdoor craft for the artists in the family.
+Well look no further, these paint-filled eggs are the perfect outdoor craft for the artists in the family.
 Not only will this keep the kids entertained for hours but is the perfect way for them to get out some wiggles before dinner.